scottnebor/BookingDemoApp/README.md

   - getAvailableAppointmentTimes
   - getPractitionerBookedAppointments

+**Core Classes**
+- The following classes are used
+  - BookingLibrary is the core class that exposes the main business logic functions
+  - AppointmentType: class that holds information about different appointment types that can be booked
+  - Appointment: this holds an appointment that has been booked
+  - AppointmentList: this is a collection of appointments
+  - AppointmentSlot: this is timeslot that could potentially be booked
+  - AppointmentSlotList: this is a collection of AppointmentSlots
+  - BookingLibraryException: class used for exceptions when calling into BookingLibrary
+  - AbstractStorage: interface for storing Appointments
+  - MemoryStorage: class that stores Appointments in memory

 **Multithreading/Multiprocessing**
 - The core functions in BookingLibrary are synchronized ensuring thread safety within the BookingLibrary class